IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

     --userPassword=streams1
 ```

-### The `BUNDLE` Context
+### The `BUNDLE` context
-Locally build applications to be submitted to a Streams runtime environment later
+Use this context to locally build an application that can be submitted to a Streams runtime environment later.

 #### Prerequisites
-* Local Streams installation (IBM Streams 4.2 or higher)
+* A local Streams installation (IBM Streams 4.2 or higher).

-**WARNING:** SABs to be submitted to a Streaming Analytics service must be built using Red Hat Enterprise Linux 6 with x86_64 architecture
+**Remember:** Applications that will be submitted to a Streaming Analytics service must be built in a Red Hat Enterprise Linux 6 or 7 environment.

 #### Overview
-Set the context type to `BUNDLE` to create a SAB and a Streams job configuration overlay file (_namespace.application_\_JobConfig.json) for your Beam application.
-Since the Beam application is being packaged locally, you must include the `com.ibm.streams.operator.samples.jar` located at `$STREAMS_INSTALL/lib` in the Java classpath.
+Set the context type to `BUNDLE` to create an application bundle file and a Streams job configuration overlay file (_namespace.application_\_JobConfig.json) for your Beam application.
+Because the Beam application is packaged locally, you must include the `com.ibm.streams.operator.samples.jar` located at `$STREAMS_INSTALL/lib` in the Java class path.

-Since the application will eventually be launched on a distributed environment, the Streams job needs to be
+Because the application is eventually launched in a distributed environment, the Streams job must be
 aware of your Beam application.
-To include your application and any dependencies it needs to
+To include your application and any dependencies,
 use the `--jarsToStage` option.

-If your Beam application utilizes Beam's [ValueProvider](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/options/ValueProvider.html) types for custom pipeline options **and no default value is provided**,
+If your Beam application uses the Beam [ValueProvider](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/options/ValueProvider.html) types for custom pipeline options **and no default value is provided**,
-then Streams submission-time parameters will be created for the application.
+Streams submission-time parameters are created for the application.

-Once the SAB has been created, it can be submitted along with any submission-time parameters to a Streaming Analytics service or local Streams environment through the Streams Console, Streams REST API, or streamtool command.
-For more information about bundle submission, see `$STREAMS_RUNNER_HOME/samples/README`.
+After the application bundle file is created, it can be submitted along with any submission-time parameters to a Streaming Analytics service or local Streams environment through the Streams Console, Streams REST API, or `streamtool` command.
+For more information about bundle submission, see the `$STREAMS_RUNNER_HOME/samples/README` file.

 #### Example

+This example builds `MyBeamApplication` locally and creates an application bundle file for later submission to a local Streams instance.

 ```
 java -cp $STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.translation.jar:$STREAMS_INSTALL/lib/com.ibm.streams.operator.samples.jar:/path/to/myapp.jar \
     namespace.MyBeamApplication \
     --runner=StreamsRunner \
     --contextType=BUNDLE \
     --jarsToStage=/path/to/myapp.jar
 ```

 ## Specify additional parameters
-After you've selected your context, performed any necessary setup, and specified required parameters, you may add your application or additional Streams Runner parameters as needed.
-For example, if your Beam application reads input from a file, you can include the file in the SAB to be available in the Streaming Analytics service or Streams instance environment using the `--filesToStage` parameter.
+After you select your context, perform any necessary setup, and specify required parameters, you can add your application or additional Streams Runner parameters as needed.
+For example, if your Beam application reads input from a file, you can include the file in the application bundle to be available in the Streaming Analytics service or Streams instance environment by using the `--filesToStage` parameter.

-For the full list of Streams Runner options, see [here](../beamrunner-6-ref/#general-pipeline-options)
+For the full list of Streams Runner options, see [General pipeline options](../beamrunner-6-ref/#general-pipeline-options).